esdrasac/api-info-movie-clean-code-tdd/README.md

 * [ExpresJS](https://expressjs.com/) - Web Framework;
 * [MongooseJS](https://mongoosejs.com/) - Used to manage NoSQL data(ODM);
 * [Jest](https://jestjs.io/) - Used to tests;

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/esdrasac/chatbot/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning